Decreasing the temporal complexity for nonlinear, implicit reduced-order models by forecasting: Numerical experiments

+All computations are carried out in Matlab on a Mac Pro with 2 $\times$ 2.93 GHz 6-Core Intel Xeon processors and 64 GB of memory.

-\subsection{Ideal case: invariant inputs, no truncation of bases}
+\subsection{Ideal case: unforced, invariant inputs, no truncation of bases}

-This experiment explores the ideal case for the method: the online inputs equal the training inputs, and the bases are not truncated ($\nu_\state = \nu_R = 1.0$).
-In this scenario, the full-order model's temporal behavior encountered online is exactly the same as that observed during training simulations; for this reason, we expect the proposed method to perform very well.
-We consider a single configuration ($\nTrain = 1$) characterized by $\param_i=0$, $i=1,\ldots,9$.
-For the forecasting technique, the Newton-step threshold is set to $\newtonThreshold = 0$ and the maximum memory is set to $\memoryMax = 12$.
+This experiment explores the ideal case for the method: the online inputs equal the training inputs, and the bases are not truncated ($\nu_\state = \nu_{\residual} = 1.0$).
+The resulting basis dimensions are $\nstate = 100$ for the reduced basis and $329$ for the residual basis (i.e., $\podf\in\RR{\ndof\times 329}$).
+In this scenario, the full-order model's temporal behavior encountered online is exactly the same as that observed during training simulation; for this reason, we expect the proposed method to perform very well.
+We consider a single configuration ($\nTrain = 1$) characterized by $\parami{i}=0$, $i=1,\ldots,9$ with no applied forcing $\parami{i}=-2$, $i=9,\ldots,16$.
+The nominal forces that affect the initial condition (see Table \ref{tab:parameterization}) are set to $\fNomnum{1} = \fNomnum{2} = 2\mathrm{kg} \times 9.81 \mathrm{m/s}^2$ and $\fNomnum{3} = \fNomnum{4} = 0.4 \mathrm{kg} \times 9.81 \mathrm{m/s}^2$.
+The time-step size is set to $\timestep=0.25$ seconds, leading to $\totalTS=100$ total time steps.
+This value was determined by a timestep-verification study using a timestep-refinement factor of two; a timestep of $0.25$ seconds led to an approximated rate of convergence in the output quantity $d$ at the end of the time interval of $1.40$ (which is reasonably close to the scheme's asymptotic rate of convergence of 2.0) and an approximated error in this quantity (computed via Richardson extrapolation) of $0.99\%$.

+We assess the performance of the ROMs with spatial-complexity reduction (i.e., Gappy POD and the structure-preserving ROM) using two different sets of sample indices.
+First, we set the number of sample nodes equal to 20\% of the total nodes in the mesh (i.e., $n_s = 200$), which leads to $\nsample = 600$.
+We also employ a sampling fraction of 5\%, which leads to $\nsample = 150$.
+For the forecasting technique, the Newton-step threshold is set to $\newtonThreshold = 0$ and the maximum memory is set to $\memoryMax = 9$.
+For the `no forecasting' case, we employ a zeroth-order polynomial extrapolation.
+For experiments in this section, we declare the Newton iterations to have converged when the residual norm reaches $10^{-4}$ of its value computed using a zero acceleration and the values of the displacement and velocity at the beginning of the timestep.